rootCircle/blog/docs/web-dev/create-react-app-optimize.md

 yarn create react-app react_source_app
 ```

+First, we are installing react-app for users who haven't done it yet.
+Then we are creating a new seed react project in home directory.
 Don't edit the created app, we will use them as partial buffer for subsequent runs.

 ### On Subsequent Runs
-Instead of running the above code we will run these.
-These are aimed to take less bandwidth as well as time during install.
+Instead of running the above code we will run for each project initialization, we can simply run the commands given below.
+These are aimed to take less bandwidth as well as time during the install.

 ``` bash
 mkdir <name-of-project>